Jose Trevino Player Props: Yankees vs. Cardinals

 Jose Trevino At The Plate

-- Trevino is batting .210 with three doubles, three home runs and seven walks.
+- Trevino is hitting .213 with four doubles, three home runs and seven walks.

-- In 53.3% of his 45 games this season, Trevino has picked up at least one hit.
-He's also had three multi-hit games.
+- In 54.3% of his games this season (25 of 46), Trevino has picked up at least one hit, and in three of those games (6.5%) he recorded at least two.

+- In three games this season, he has gone deep (6.5%, and 2% of his trips to the plate).

+- In 10 games this year (21.7%), Trevino has picked up an RBI, and in three of those games (6.5%) he had more than one.
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.